 Environment Canada.
-2015.
-Management Plan for the Blue Ash (Fraxinus quadrangulata) in Canada [Proposed].
+2016.
+Management Plan for the Blue Ash (Fraxinus quadrangulata) in Canada.
 Species at Risk Act Management Plan Series.
 Environment Canada, Ottawa. iv + 25 pp.

-For copies of the management plan, or for additional information on species at risk, including COSEWIC Status Reports, residence descriptions, action plans, and other related recovery documents, please visit the SAR Public Registry1.
+For copies of the management plan, or for additional information on species at risk, including the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) Status Reports, residence descriptions, action plans, and other related recovery documents, please visit the Species at Risk (SAR) Public Registry1.